← All posts

 The reason traditional DMS vendors can charge full retail on 3-year contracts is switching cost.
 Migration friction is the moat.
 It is not product quality — it is the pain of leaving.

-The per-unit economics also scale differently.
-At 80 units a month, a flat monthly SaaS fee for AI-powered lender routing, stip management, and F&I intelligence costs roughly $12–$18 per deal funded.
-A franchise-grade DMS at full retail costs $25–$40 per unit after you allocate across monthly volume.
-The AI-native layer does more analytical work for less cost per deal — because it was built on modern infrastructure, not on a 2004 architecture that's been patched every year since.
+The per-unit economics shift permanently.
+At 80 units a month, the amortized cost of a perpetual license for AI-powered lender routing, stip management, and F&I intelligence drops below $12 per deal funded in the first year — and approaches zero by year three.
+A franchise-grade DMS at full retail costs $25–$40 per unit every month, forever.
+The AI-native layer does more analytical work for less total cost because it was built on modern infrastructure, not on a 2004 architecture that's been patched every year since.

 The three things to do right now